SamPutnam/Firebase-Login/README.md

 #Homesafe
 For families who want to find one another.
+The app is worthless but the login is useful.

 ![Home](http://i.imgur.com/W5D4iZM.png)